loborover/AutoReport/Original.md

                                             Optional ByVal A_Discription As String, Optional ByVal B_Discription As String, Optional ByVal C_Discription As String, Optional ByVal D_Discription As String)
     Dim i As Long
-    Dim keyMap As New Collection         ' Key 전용 Map (Collection을 Map처럼 사용) Dim itemA As String, itemB As String, key As String Dim it As listItem
+    Dim keyMap As New Collection         ' Key 전용 Map (Collection을 Map처럼 사용) Dim itemA As String, itemB As String, Key As String Dim it As listItem
     If A_Discription = "" Then A_Discription = "A경로": If B_Discription = "" Then B_Discription = "B경로"
     If C_Discription = "" Then C_Discription = "C경로": If D_Discription = "" Then D_Discription = "D경로"